 Participants were also asked about barriers they experienced in seeking or accessing healthcare in their community.
-Due to the routine occurrence of SYNAPSE data collection for Community Health Assessments, provide pre and post COVID-19 responses to this question.
-Fear of exposure was the top barrier for all age groups.
+Due to the routine occurrence of SYNAPSE data collection for Community Health Assessments, we are able to see the pre-post COVI-19 response to this question.
+The same theme of fear of exposure was the top barrier for all age groups as well.
 However, when data was segmented by insurance type, only those who were self-insured identified a fear of exposure, while the other insurance groups noted that they did not experience any barriers.
-Additionally, when broken out by cities within Maricopa County, residents of Gilbert did not experience barriers, regardless of insurance type, while Phoenix residents who were self-insured or covered by Medicaid noted a barrier due to fear of exposure, those who were insured by Medicare or commercial did not experience barriers.
+Additionally, when broken out by cities within Maricopa County, residents of Gilbert did not experience barriers, regardless of insurance type, while Phoenix residents who were self-insured or covered by Medicaid noted a barrier due to fear of exposure, those were insured by Medicare or commercial did not experience barriers.

 Table 3.
-Top Barrier in Seeking/Accessing Healthcare by Race Race 2019 2021 African American/Black Not enough health insurance coverage American Indian Difficulty finding the right provider for my care Asian/Native Hawaiian/Pacific Islander Inconvenient Office Hours Caucasian/White Difficulty finding the right provider for my care Fear of exposure of COVID-19 in a healthcare setting Hispanic/Latinx No health insurance coverage Two or more races Not enough health insurance coverage Other/Unknown Difficulty finding the right provider for my care
+To p Barrier in Seeking/Accessing Health care by Race Race 2019 2021 African American/Black Not enough health insurance coverage American Indian Difficulty finding the right provider for my care Asian/Native Hawaiian/Pacific Islander Inconvenient Office Hours Caucasian/White Difficulty finding the right provider for my care Fear of exposure of COVID- in a healthcare setting Hispanic/Latinx No health insurance coverage Two or more races Not enough health insurance coverage - Other/Unknown Difficulty finding the right provider for my care